millerk22/emc2-labs/EMC2-Labs-Fall/lab17.rst

 In Section 15 of the `Math 290 textbook <https://mathdept.byu.edu/~doud/Transition/Transition.pdf>`_ it is shown that any finite set of cities with a system of one-way roads connecting them has a valid path (re-read that section if you don't remember what these terms mean).
 We will write a program that finds a valid path through any such system of roads.

-First, we need to generate systems of roads.
+First, we need to be able to generate random systems of roads.
 A system of one-way roads through ``n`` cities can be represented as a list of ``n`` city names together with an ``n x n`` matrix ``A``, where

 .. math::